Get to Know the Farm!

 -

-Young plants receive a boost of food from natural sources such as fish emulsion (which smells exactly how it seems like it would!)
+Young plants receive a boost of food from natural sources such as fish emulsion.

 -